pivotal-cf/PCC-Sample-App-PizzaStore/README.md

-# Sample Spring Boot Application for Pivotal Cloud Cache
+# Sample Spring Boot Application for VMware Tanzu GemFire

-This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance configured either with or without TLS enabled.
+This versioned example app for VMware Tanzu GemFire is a Spring Boot application that can be used with a Tanzu GemFire service instance configured either with or without TLS enabled.

-The app uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/) (SBDG) to talk to the PCC service instance.
+The app uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/) (SBDG) to talk to the Tanzu GemFire service instance.
 The app implements some operations of a pizza shop.
 The app leverages Spring Web MVC controllers to expose data access operations.
 This REST interface permits an app user to order pizzas and view them.

-Pizza orders are stored in the Tanzu GemFire servers running within the PCC service instance.
+Pizza orders are stored in the Tanzu GemFire servers running within the Tanzu GemFire service instance.
-The app uses _Spring Data Repositories_ to store, access, and query data stored in PCC.
+The app uses _Spring Data Repositories_ to store, access, and query data stored in Tanzu GemFire.
-There are two repositories, called _regions_ in GemFire.
+There are two repositories, called _regions_ in Tanzu GemFire.
-See [GemFire Basics](https://docs.pivotal.io/p-cloud-cache/1-11/index.html#GFBasics) for the briefest of introductions to GemFire, and see [Region Design](https://docs.pivotal.io/p-cloud-cache/1-11/region-design.html) for a quick tour of GemFire regions.
+See [GemFire Basics](https://docs.pivotal.io/p-cloud-cache/1-11/index.html#GFBasics) for the briefest of introductions to Tanzu GemFire, and see [Region Design](https://docs.pivotal.io/p-cloud-cache/1-11/region-design.html) for a quick tour of Tanzu GemFire regions.

 This app interacts with two regions:

 - The `Pizza` region represents the pizzas on order at the pizza shop.
 - The `Name` region  is populated by pizzas with pesto as a sauce.
-A GemFire continuous query triggers a put to the `Name` region whenever a new pizza with pesto sauce is baked.
+A Tanzu GemFire continuous query triggers a put to the `Name` region whenever a new pizza with pesto sauce is baked.
-See [Continuous Querying](http://gemfire.docs.pivotal.io/geode/developing/continuous_querying/chapter_overview.html) for an extensive explanation of GemFire continuous queries.
+See [Continuous Querying](http://gemfire.docs.pivotal.io/geode/developing/continuous_querying/chapter_overview.html) for an extensive explanation of Tanzu GemFire continuous queries.

 Pizza sauces are one of: